reema0814/MLOpsTemplate/src/workshop/documents/part_1.md

    > **Note:** If you do want to run this notebook, it is recommended to run this in a virtual environment using the conda dependencies specified in this file: `MLOpsTemplate/src/workshop/conda-local.yml`.
 Additionally, if you run the notebook from a Compute Instance, you can first configure your conda environment with these dependencies, and then leverage the ability to add new kernels referenced [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-terminal#add-new-kernels) to run your notebook.

-1. Discuss in your team why a monolithic code structure is a challenge to a scalable and repeatable ML development process?
+1. Discuss with your team why a monolithic code structure is a challenge to a scalable and repeatable ML development process.

-   > **Note:** Now observe how the monolithic notebook was refactored into a feature/data engineering module, a ML training module and a model validation module so that they can be developed and run independently.
+   > **Note:** Now observe how the monolithic notebook was refactored into a feature/data engineering module, an ML training module and a model validation module so that they can be developed and run independently.

 1. Go to the workshop folder.
-(Skip this step if you are already in the workshop folder from previous task)
+(Skip this step if you are already in the workshop folder from the previous task)

    > **Action Items:** Run the following code snippet.